guxd/C-DNPG/data/quora1/ReadMe.md

-This is another version of processed quora dataset.
+This is a later version of quora dataset that we processed.